 Wouldn’t it be great if you could go camping in Sedona for free?

-Well, dispersed camping lets you do exactly that.
-Head outside of city limits to access nearby public lands for some of the best dispersed camping in Arizona, bar none.
+Well, dispersed camping lets you do exactly that!
+Head just outside of city limits to access nearby public lands for some of the best dispersed camping Arizona has to offer.

 - Loy Butte Road